TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Experimental Procedure

 \section{Experimental Procedure}

-\changed{ In this section we describe the evaluation procedure used for the assessment of the topographical maps produced by \topomap.
+\changed{This section describes the evaluation procedure used to assess the topographical maps produced by \topomap.
 We also define a set of research questions that form the basis of our empirical assessment.}